kociumba/shrimp/README.md

 <details>
     <summary>Install from source</summary>
-    If you want to avoid installing stale versions from the go servers using `go install`, you can clone the repo and use `go install .` in the root of the cloned repo.
+    If you want to avoid installing stale versions from the go servers using <code>go install</code>, you can clone the repo and use <code>go install .</code> in the root of the cloned repo.
 </details>
 </br>